mik3sw/mik3sw/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my personal [Telegram Bot](https://github.com/mik3sw/GoogleAssistantBot) and on covid-19 data (see my profile).
+- 🔭 I’m currently working on SwiftUI projects;
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Java, Python and Swift;
-- 👯 I’d love to learn game programming and Swift
+- 👯 I’d love to learn game programming;
-- 💬 Ask me about Telegram Bots
+- 💬 Ask me about Telegram Bots;

 <br />
 <br />